-Application deadline: February 17, 2014.
+Application deadline: Friday, February 1, 2019

-Coordination and administration are provided by the OSU Center for Languages, Literatures, and Cultures.
+Coordination and administration are provided by the OSU Center for Languages, Literatures and Cultures.
 Working with the Center, representatives of The Huntington National Bank, the appropriate OSU foreign language department, the OSU Office of International Affairs, and others, the applicants will identify programs in the target country that will provide both linguistic and academic advancement as well as work or internship experiences in the formal commercial business environment.
 Courses taken in the target country MUST be in the target language including internship work.
 Preference is given to students studying language at the advanced level.

 Awards of varying amounts, depending on total amount available in the account, may be used to cover travel, tuition, and living costs.
 Award amounts begin at $500.00.

 For further information please contact Pattie Strope, email@example.com

 Travel to Risk Designated Locations, Travel Registration and Supplemental International Insurance

 University supported travel to risk designated locationsrequires review and may entail restrictions or stipulations.

 Ohio State scholarship or grant funding for travel to risk designated countriesis available for use on approved education abroad programs listed in the Office of International Affairs (OIA) education abroad search engineor other university managed travel approved by the International Travel Policy Committee (ITPC).